Yuba City, California

-Yuba City (Maidu: Yubu) is a city in Northern California and the county seat of Sutter County, California, United States.
+Yuba City (Maidu: Yubu) is a city in and the county seat of Sutter County, California, United States.
 The population was 70,117 at the 2020 census.
 Yuba City is the principal city of the Yuba City Metropolitan Statistical Area which encompasses all of Sutter County and Yuba County.
 The metro area's population is 164,138.
 It is the 21st largest metropolitan area in California, ranked behind Redding and Chico.
 Its metropolitan statistical area is part of the Greater Sacramento CSA.

 History

 Early history

 The Maidu people were settled in the region when they were first encountered by Spanish and Mexican scouting expeditions in the early 18th century.
 One version of the origin of the name "Yuba" is that during one of these expeditions, wild grapes were seen growing by a river, and so it was named "Uba", a variant spelling of the Spanish word uva (grape).
+On the map of the area made by Jean Jacques Vioget in 1841, a Maidu rancheria called Buba, noted in Stephen Powers' 1877 book The Tribes of California as the village of Yú-ba, was located at the present site of Yuba City.

 The Mexican government granted a large expanse of land, which included the area in which Yuba City is situated, to John Sutter—the same John Sutter upon whose land gold was subsequently discovered in 1848.
 He sold part of this tract to some enterprising men who wished to establish a town near the confluence of the Yuba River and the Feather River, tributaries of the Sacramento River, with an eye to developing a commercial center catering to the thousands of gold miners headed upstream to the gold fields.
 At the same time, another town was developing on the eastern bank of the Feather River, the beginnings of what later would become Marysville.

 By 1852, Yuba City was a steamboat landing, had one hotel, a grocery store, a post office, and approximately 20 dwelling homes with a population of about 150.

 Yuba City was chosen as county seat for Sutter County in 1854.
 The same year, however, voters decided that Nicolaus would be a better location, and the county seat was moved there.
 County voters returned to their first choice of Yuba City two years later, in 1856, and it has remained the county seat since.

 Yuba City saw its first major influx of population after World War II, pushing residential areas west and south from the city's original center.
 Orchards were turned into residential areas as new homes were built for people migrating to the city.